dcelisgarza/DDD.jl/docs/src/index.md

     dislocationLoop[i] = loadDislocationLoop(dictDislocationLoop[i], slipSystems)
 end
 ```
-The reason why all the dictionary arguments of the `load<struct_name>` all have an index is that the files specify an array, as that keeps all files consistent with each other, particularly when saving more than one variable or constant in a single file.
 Individually loading files like this is useful when recovering previous save states where the data was dumped into a single file, as shown here.
 ```julia
 # Dump simulation parameters into a single file.
 Creates an array where each entry is one of the structs.
 paramDump = "../outputs/simParams/sampleDump.JSON"